Parliamentary.ai

 Overview

-The Employment Rights Bill aims to ensure that UK national workers and trade union members have employment rights in the UK that are at least as good as those afforded to foreign nationals or those established by UK Parliament, overriding certain aspects of EU law.
+This bill, the Employment Rights Act 2009, aims to ensure that UK national workers and trade union members have employment rights in the UK that are at least as good as those afforded to foreign nationals or established by UK Parliament.
+It seeks to override certain aspects of EU law that might otherwise limit these rights.

 Description